tonalflex/.github/profile/README.md

   Design your plugin interfaces using modern web tools _(e.g. TypeScript, Vue, Vite)_.
 UIs run directly in desktop builds via JUCE WebView, and can also be packaged as `npm` micro frontends for use in the browser-based TonalFlex remote control UI — the same GUI code runs everywhere!

 - 🕹️ **Remote Control**
   Control your rig over Wi-Fi or Bluetooth — no screen required.
-TonalFlex also supports MIDI input over USB, Bluetooth, and virtual ports for use with footswitches, expression pedals, or DAW automation.
+TonalFlex also supports MIDI input over USB and Bluetooth.

 - 🛠 **Fully Open Source**
   Fork it.
 Hack it.
 Extend it.
 TonalFlex is built to be modified.